- UCAS course code

 - Problem solving

-- Online short answer questions.
+- Online short answer questions (not compulsory)

 - Researching background information for essay plan; background reading in support of lecture material.